openedx/openedx-k8s-harmony/README.md

 Tutor creates an Elasticsearch pod as part of the Kubernetes deployment.
 Depending on the number of instances Memory and CPU use can be lowered by running a central ES cluster instead of an ES pod for every instance.

+**Please note that this will only work for "Palm" version and later.**

 To enable set `elasticsearch.enabled=true` in your `values.yaml` and deploy the chart.

 For each instance you would like to enable this on, set the configuration values in the respective `config.yml`: